Bully for Steve: Reception

 The episode's main plot was met with positive reception by television critics and fans alike upon its initial release, while its subplot received mixed reception.
 The Los Angeles Times Show Tracker blog gave a positive review to the episode.
 They comment its main plot, Stan teaching Steve a lesson, as "the next best thing to Roger’s insanity."

 Jason Hughes of TV Squad also praised the episode overall, commenting that the main plot of Stan bullying Steve "was a stroke of genius by the creators of 'American Dad.'"
 Hughes said it "fits in perfectly with [Steve's] character."
 He added "it led to so many other funny moments in the episode," noting both instances of the janitor's sudden werewolf transformation at school and the footage showing Principal Lewis "drinking an entire case of beer and peeing on the basketball hoop before heading off."
 However, he gave a mixed review to the episode's subplot involving the relationship between Hayley and Reginald, saying he could not "bring [him]self to really care about this relationship, or even Reginald at all."

 In a simultaneous review of the episode of The Simpsons that preceded the show, Todd VanDerWuff of The A.V.
 Club gave "Bully for Steve" a positive review, saying that the episode overall was "just purely funny."
 He praised Stan for "missing more and more work for this ridiculous quest to make Steve a better man," as well as Stelio Kontos for his own theme song and his fight scene with Stan.
 Overall, VanDerWuff said that the episode's main plot worked, suggesting that the relationship between Stan and Steve, their "mutual lack of understanding," is analogous to that between Homer and Lisa in The Simpsons.
 However, like Hughes of TV Squad, VanDerWuff criticized the episode's secondary plot, commenting Hayley and Reginald's relationship, "which seems to have reached its ending [...], continues to just not work, [...] since the ending to the storyline was fairly abrupt and out of nowhere."
 He rated the episode an A−, the highest grade of the night, scoring higher than The Simpsons episode "The Squirt and the Whale."

+Ryan Scott of SlashFilm named the episode "American Dad's finest hour", praising it as "utter, over-the-top, madcap perfection".
+Ryan went on to praise all plots of the episode, calling the critically panned B-plot "good…to support the story".
+He ends by calling "Bully for Steve" a "perfect episode of TV", inviting the reader to watch the episode and "bring some laughs to your day and partake in some brilliant comedy".